How I rebuilt my portfolio to make it clearer, more consistent, and better showcase both design and development work.

 An early figma design of my new portfolio

-Redesigning the cards to be simpler, straight to the point, and more scannable.
+Refining the cards to be less complex, to the point, much easier to scan and glean information from.

 Previous